1. Home

 Prerequisite: Interview/conversation with the instructor

-This class is a 6-week course that will explore, though the intricacies of scene study, the relationship.
-This is a process class for intermediate to advanced actors.
-This class will begin with a nuts-and-bolts look at scene study.
-Our focus will be on exploring relationships, defining beats, moment-to-moment work, spatial relationship, needs/wants and intentions.
+This is an 8-week course that will explore the intricacies of scene study.
+This is a process class for intermediate and advanced actors.
+This class will not only focus on the nuts-and-bolts of scene study but primarily focus on immediacy and spontaneity.
 We are always working off of what our scene partner is offering while engaging the actor’s imagination with a strong belief in the given imaginary circumstances.
 We will spend time exploring a visceral “impulse-response” and the implications and impact that has on the emotional life of the scene.
+That said, the work of the intimate moment never changes.
+It is an agreed upon moment that we will find together.

 Some outside work will be required.